joshayala/fauxReddit/README.md

 # FauxReddit Project

 ## Description
-The Purpose of this project is to build a React Web Application using the knowledge of React components, Redux Toolkit for state manegment, and Requests with the Reddit JSON API.
-The user of this web application should be able to view subreddits, posts, and comments provided by the API.
+The purpose of this project is to build a React Web Application using the knowledge of React components, Redux Toolkit for state manegment, and Requests with the Reddit JSON API.
+The user of this web application should be able to view subreddits, and search posts and comments provided by the API.
 The project was developed for the Reddit Clone Portfolio Project, which is part of the Front-End Engineer Career Path in CodeCademy.

 ## Project Goals
-+ Build a web app using React and Redux
++ Build a web app using React and Redux Toolkit
 + Version control the app with Git and host the repository on GitHub
 + Integrate with Reddit JSON API
 + Tests written in Jest and Enzyme
-+ Deploy the app
++ Deploy App
 + Develop localy on a computer
 + Accessability on mobile browsers and desktop browsers

 ## Features
 + Users can browse through Reddit posts
-+ Users can see information about each post such as ratings and comments
++ Users can see information about each post such as ratings, comments, and recency of post
 + Users can search for other posts and subreddits
 + Users can rate posts